opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Select the xsheet cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column will be inserted to expose the new levels.

-    2. In the Toonz File menu select the Load folder command.
+    2. In the OpenToonz File menu select the Load folder command.

     3. In the File Browser that opens select the folder you want to load.